 - Whatever the need of students, we work with parents, teachers, support staff and, at times, Outside Agencies to accommodate students' needs so that they can access the curriculum.
 This includes trips and after school clubs - All teachers will be informed about students' needs through our School Information System (SIS) This is in the form of 'SEN Notes and Teaching and Learning Notes.
-This includes students with complex needs. - For students who transfer on the SEND register from primary school, the SEN Notes are written in collaboration with the SENCO from the feeder school. - Teaching and support staff receive training in SEND to update or enhance their skills.
-Training varies every year according to identified training needs of teaching and support staff and may be delivered by the SENCo or external agencies, for example the Educational Psychologist or Specialist Teacher Advisors. - All teachers adapt their lessons so that your child can access the work. - The SEND department offers a range of Intervention Programmes to address the varied needs of students.
+This includes students with complex needs. - For students who transfer on the SEND register from primary school, the SEN Notes are written in collaboration with the SENDCO from the feeder school. - Teaching and support staff receive training in SEND to update or enhance their skills.
+Training varies every year according to identified training needs of teaching and support staff and may be delivered by the SENDCO or external agencies, for example the Educational Psychologist or Specialist Teacher Advisors. - All teachers adapt their lessons so that your child can access the work. - The SEND department offers a range of Intervention Programmes to address the varied needs of students.
 These include Reading and Spelling programmes.
 Some students may have support for Self-Esteem and Social Skills. - A SEND Homework Club runs each lunchtime in Learning Support Base.
 A team of TAs help students to organise and complete their homework.
-Homework support is also available after school. - In Year 9, students with SEND are tested to see whether they qualify for access arrangements.
-If eligible, students can have extra support in exams; for example, a reader, rest breaks, a scribe, use of a computer or extra time.
+Homework support is also available after school.

-• Some students may have access to a computer from our bank of netbooks issued by the Learning Support department.
+- In Year 9, students with SEND are tested to see whether they qualify for access arrangements.
+If eligible, students can have extra support in exams; for example, a reader, rest breaks, a scribe, use of a computer or extra time. - Some students may have access to a computer from our bank of netbooks issued by the Learning Support department.
 This will be determined by the Specialist Teacher / assessor after relevant tests are completed and in accordance with our guidelines for issuing netbooks.
+Students may, if they have a recognised need, use a laptop from home if this has been agreed by the Learning Support Manager.